In this chapter:

 Efficacy against new virulent SARS-CoV-2 strains

-Currently there is limited clinical data about the efficacy of mRNA-CV against the new virulent SARS-CoV-2 strains.
+Currently there is limited clinical data about the efficacy of mRNA-CV against some emerging variants of SARS-CoV-2 strains (variants of concern).
 In vitro study data has shown that sera from vaccine recipients are able to neutralise a pseudo-virus bearing variant spike proteins from the United Kingdom strain but are slightly less effective against the South African strain.
 It is anticipated that small differences in viral neutralisation are unlikely to lead to significant reduction in vaccine effectiveness against the latter variant.

 Duration of immunity

 There has been insufficient time since the commencement of clinical trials to assess how long immunity lasts following immunisation or natural infection.
 It is unknown whether booster vaccinations will be required to maintain immunity.